 The health benefits of milk may include improved bone strength, smoother skin, and a stronger immune system.
-It aids in the prevention of illnesses such as hypertension, dental decay, dehydration, respiratory problems, obesity, osteoporosis and even some forms of cancer.
+It aids in the prevention of illnesses such as hypertension, dental decay, dehydration, respiratory problems, obesity, and osteoporosis.
 The beneficial health nutrients obtained from milk are essential for the human body and help to prevent a number of chronic ailments.

 What is Milk?